 After prioritizing the usability problems we found on user research, we’ve run a competitive analysis with apps related to real estate, accommodation, and maps.
 We came out with some concepts to give more information to the users while searching through properties on the map.

 User tests indicated that people still missed an easier way to retrieve properties they viewed, thus we wanted to build a dedicated list.
-However, we were not sure where to place that feature for customer to adoption.
+However, we were not sure where to place that feature.

 We've gathered some user's contacts and sent an email to them inviting for an interview in person.
 We've recruited 6 people for a card sorting and usability test session in house, not only to find out where to place this new feature but to grasp how users would organize other features on the app.
 We've learned that: